 i-D Acting Editor Sarah Raphael remembers the few times she met Louise Wilson.

 Louise Wilson once told me that the only bitchy people in fashion are the ones on the lower tier of success, trying to get ahead in the all the wrong ways.
-"At the top of the industry, everybody is nice and talented and kind, and that's how they got there", she said.
-I asked her about the misconceptions of people in fashion being nasty, because after an hour chatting, having been incredibly nervous to interview the formidable "i'm not rude i'm just honest" doyenne of fashion, I was so relieved and admittedly surprised to find her so charming, warm and generous.
-I felt particularly grateful for her kindness because at the time I was just 23 with no real experience or knowledge and felt entirely unworthy of her time.
+"At the top of the industry, everybody is nice and talented and kind, and that's how they got there," she said.
+I asked her about the misconceptions of people in fashion being nasty, because after an hour chatting, having been incredibly nervous to interview the formidable "I'm not rude, I'm just honest," doyenne of fashion, I was so relieved and admittedly surprised to find her so charming, warm and generous.
+I felt particularly grateful for her kindness because at the time I was just 23-years-old with no real experience or knowledge and felt entirely unworthy of her time.

 A few nights later in Monaco there was a dinner on a terrace to celebrate the collaboration.
 Louise was cold, and despite being in the company of the Princess Caroline of Monaco, she put a pale blue felt blanket over her head, wrapped up like a biblical wife to keep warm.
 It was a funny image, her piercing blue eyes next to that Mary Magdalene blanket.
 She looked so specific.

-Interview extract from June 2011 about the collaboration between Pringle of Scotland and Central Saint Martins.
+The following is an interview excerpt from June 2011 about the collaboration between Pringle of Scotland and Central Saint Martins:

 What did you set out to achieve with the project?